kenany/primality/README.md

 // => false
 ```

-Eventually, primality tests get boring.
-In order to mitigate this boredom,
+Beyond primality testing, Primality can also tell you if a pair of numbers are
-Primality can also tell you if a pair of numbers are twin or sexy primes.
+twin, cousin, or sexy primes.
+Twin primes are prime numbers that differ from

-Twin primes are prime numbers that differ from another by two.
-Similarly, cousin
+each other by two.
+Similarly, cousin primes differ by four and sexy primes
-primes differ by four and sexy primes differ by six.
+differ by six.

 ``` javascript
 primality.areTwinPrimes(3, 5);